ouravantgarde/red-rainbow/competitors.md

 It will %%db**Lull**++% actors around itself, excluding other Cherries. **Lulled** beings are interrupted, silenced, disarmed, deitemed, can not jump or dash, and take 80% less damage.
 Avnlyla will uniquely recieve 5 HPS barrier healing when **lulled**.

-Anytime something dies, every Cherry will invade the closest target, quickly flying past with their flowing lights and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 70 damage = 4% of current health as self damage.
+Anytime something dies, every Cherry will invade the closest target, quickly flying past with their flowing lights and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 100 damage = 3% of current health as self damage.
 This self damage can't damage anything below 20% health).
 The self damage is siphoned to all Cherries, which will increase their max health.
 Stacks will be consumed for every 30% of max health as self damage taken, one at a time.
 This is the only way to get rid of **Inhibition**.
 Every stack beyond the first increases the current health as self damage by +2%.

 A cherry will release their %%pa**Shadow**++% when they die, giving birth to calamities.
 The **Shadow** will always manifest one pit, and will release an extra pit per every 200 max health it gained above base.
-Anytime something **Lulled** takes damage from another actor(a cooldown of 3 seconds), the Cherry will gain a stack of **distress**. <br>At one distress, every pit will spawn with a torrent of blood as a random firing of 16 projectiles, dealing 20 light damage. <br>At two distress, the **Shadow** will %%at**Leak**++% black fluid onto the ground(see phosphenes/migraines). <br>At three distress, it will release a blanketing miasma that applies a 30% slow, nearsights, and deals 10 light DPS.
+Anytime something **Lulled** takes damage from another actor(a cooldown of 3 seconds), the Cherry will gain a stack of **distress**. <br>At one distress, every pit will spawn with a torrent of blood as a random firing of 16 projectiles, dealing 20 light damage. <br>At two distress, the **Shadow** will **Leak** black fluid onto the ground(see Phosphenes/Migraines). <br>At three distress, it will release a blanketing miasma that applies a 30% slow, nearsights, and deals 10 light DPS.
 The miasma goes away after 10 seconds. <br>At four distress, a random enemy will be ressurected at 50% health.

 %-se\[-\] **Visuals & lore**